Evolution of progenitors for electron capture supernovae: Results

-As the core mass increases, the central pressure, which is required to support the core, and thus the central density increase as well.
+As the core mass increases, both the required pressure to support the core and the actual pressure increase, and thus the central density increases.
 While the efficiency of neutrino cooling is suppressed by entropy reduction, the efficiency of core mass growth is independent from core structure and becomes constant.
 After neutrino cooling becomes less effective than core mass growth, the timescale of core growth $\tau_\mathrm{growth}$ starts to limit the contraction timescale.

 The stationary core growth forces the central density to increase in a constant rate, and the production rate of gravo-thermal energy becomes constant.
-Owing to this constant heating, and also owing to less effective neutrino cooling, the central temperature increases proportionally to the central density.
+Owing to this constant heating, and to less effective neutrino cooling, the central temperature increases proportionally to the central density.